Qi Clock Align with the 12-hour organ cycle Caffeine Tracker Know when your coffee clears

 01

-Press the thumb and index finger together.
-Find the highest point of the soft mound between them.
+Press your thumb and index finger together.
+Find the highest part of the soft mound between them.

 02